 What is my first semester at Boaz going to be like?

 Your first semester at Boaz is a whirlwind of experiences that will help set you up for the rest of your time at Boaz and at SMU.
-Move-In Day, Camp Corral, Common Reading, your first All-Boaz Photo, Convocation, your Boaz pinning ceremony, meeting your floor, Korean BBQ, Soup Night...and so much more!
-You will meet your neighbors on Move-In Day and they will quickly become your friends and before long you will be calling those Boazies your family.
+Move-In Day, Stampede, your first All-Boaz Photo, Convocation, your Boaz pinning ceremony, meeting your floor, Korean BBQ, Soup Night...and so much more!
+You will meet your neighbors on Move-In Day and they will quickly become your friends.
+Before long you will be calling those Boazies your family!
 We can't wait.

 What will move-in day look like?

 SMU Move-In Day is filled with new and exciting experiences.
 It can be an emotion-filled day (for everyone), so we do our best to help make it is a stress-free as possible!
 On Thursday, August 22nd we have lots of volunteers to welcome you to SMU and giant carts to carry in all of your belongings.
 Check out the maps below for information on navigating your way to campus for Move-In Day (the traffic patterns are different because of how many people will be on campus unloading, so using this map is better than a GPS).
 You can also see the Boaz Unloading Plan and the various resources that will be located near Boaz for Move-In!
 You can pick up a printed copy of these maps during your AARO Resource Expo!

 What do boazies wish they had known?